What Does Weather Lore Say About Hurricanes?

 Sharks swim out to deeper water just before a hurricane.

 It’s true, sharks actually move into deeper waters hours before a hurricane makes landfall.
 Like birds and other animals, sharks are able to sense changes in water pressure (this is how they detect disturbances and vibrations in the water).
 So when a hurricane’s low pressure nears, sharks relocate as a way to avoid being swept into shallow waters or washed ashore by powerful wind-driven waves.

 When an alligator opens his jaws with an extra-long bellow, a hurricane is imminent.

-To be honest, we’re not sure how an alligator’s growl relates to hurricanes, but this saying can be heard in some parts of Florida and the Gulf states.
+To be honest, we’re not sure how an alligator’s growl relates to hurricanes (perhaps it’s trying to equalize pressure), but this saying can be heard in some parts of Florida and the Gulf states.

 Have you heard of any other sayings, or witnessed odd animal behavior just before a hurricane or tropical storm?
 We’d love to know!
 Share with us in the comments below.